-Federal law requires that the district release to military recruiters and institutions of higher education, upon request, the name, address, and phone number of secondary school students enrolled in the district, unless the parent or eligible student directs the district not to release information to these types of requestors without prior written consent.
+Federal law requires that the district, upon request, release to military recruiters and institutions of higher education the name, address, and phone number of secondary school students enrolled in the district, unless a student's parent's or eligible student objects in writing.
+See Objecting to the Release of Student Information to Military Recruiters and Institutions of Higher Education on page 7 for more information.

-Parent: Please complete the following only if yet to a military recruiter or an institution of higher ou do not want your child's information released education without your prior consent.
-I, parent of (student's name), request that the district not e number to a military recruiter or institution of ent.
-Printed Name: Darent signature Date
+Parent : Please complete the following and return this form to the school only if you do not want you child's information released to a military recruiter or institution of higher education without your wronsent. • (student's name), request that the district not release one number to a military recruiter or institution of higher education Printed Name: Parent signature: Date